Marculonis21/BachelorWork/README.md

 # Semestral Work

 Semestral work in the summer semester 2021/22 MFF-CUNI.
 Work done under supervision of *RNDr.
-František Mrázek, CSc.* - Faculty MFF CUNI.
+František Mrázek, CSc.*.

 ### TASKS
 - [x] Try working with the mujoco environment in gym